imahdio/CSS-Essential-Training/06-Layouts Flexbox and Grid/README.md

 terminology-special words or expressions used in relation to a particular subject or activity
 ## Introduction to Flexbox
->-create various page layouts with aligning and sizing elements by
+>-create various page layouts, aligning and sizing elements by
 >* historically, float and sometimes displaying position
 >* the flexible box layout or Flexbox for short with flexible layouts over all
 >![image](https://user-images.githubusercontent.com/64577273/153207028-9d8acddd-e8cd-4536-8aa4-54883d359e3c.png)